 Just for today, be grateful - count your blessings

-Just for today, do your work honestly (or diligently)
+Just for today, do your work honestly (or diligently or devotedly)

 Just for today, be kind to all living things -- including yourself